Federal tax information

 Find out whether your organization meets the criteria needed for you to register it as a charity.

-- Registered charity vs. non-profit organization
+- Registered charity or non-profit organization?

 Understand the differences between charitable and non-profit organizations as per Canada's Income Tax Act.